BUSINESS (BU) (MBA) (HCM) (STM)

 MBA 761 LEADING ORGANIZATIONAL CHANGE (3)

-Provides concepts and skills needed to lead change and development efforts at individual, team, and systems levels.
-Focus is given to diagnosis of organizational events and creation of interventions to improve them.
-Emphasis is on using consulting models and applying behavioral science knowledge and techniques to improve performance of people and organizations.
+Provides concepts and skills needed to lead change and development efforts at the individual, team, and systems levels.
+Focus is given to the diagnosis of organizational events and the creation of interventions to improve them.
+Emphasis is on using consulting models and applying behavioral science knowledge and techniques to improve the performance of people and organizations.
 The course includes structural process and human resource interventions.
-Prerequisite: MBA 600.

 MBA 762 PROJECT MANAGEMENT (3)

-Provides perspectives and processes use in effective project management from conception through evaluation.
-Employs hands-on learning to prepare students to develop project planning and oversight systems, identify and implement best practices, and establish operational inks between project and organizational objectives.
-Focuses on use of project management in accomplishing strategic organizational goals.
+Provides perspectives and processes used ineffective project management from conception through evaluation.
+Employs hands-on learning to prepare students to develop project planning and oversight systems, identify and implement best practices, and establish operational links between the project and organizational objectives.
+Focuses on the use of project management in accomplishing strategic organizational goals.
 Provides skills for choosing effective strategies and tools for information management.
 The course uses a hands-on approach to defining, analyzing, and, solving day-to-day management problems using information technology.
 Topics include hardware, software, system analysis, information systems, and databases.

 MBA 763 PROFESSIONAL DEVELOPMENT (3)

-This graduate level seminar focuses on developing participants’ self-knowledge, professional perspectives, and personal skills for personal and professional success.
+This graduate-level seminar focuses on developing participants’ self-knowledge, professional perspectives, and personal skills for personal and professional success.
 Emphasizes tools for effective self-management and career charting.
 Topics include time management, effective presentations and interpersonal communication, stress management, and conflict resolution.
 The course employs experiential learning and guest presenters.
-Prerequisite: MBA 600.